Francis Whitmore

-Colonel Sir Francis Henry Douglas Charlton Whitmore, 1st Baronet KCB CMG DSO TD JP (20 April 1872 – 12 June 1962) was a British military officer and landowner.
+Colonel Sir Francis Henry Douglas Charlton Whitmore, 1st Baronet KCB CMG DSO TD JP (20 April 1872 – 12 June 1962) was a British Army officer and landowner.

 Family home

 He was the son of Thomas Whitmore, an officer in the Royal Horse Guards.
 Thomas had inherited Orsett Hall (in Orsett, Essex) as a result of a gambling debt incurred by the previous owner, Digby Wingfield.
 The estate passed to Francis on the death of his father in 1907.

 Military career

 Whitmore was educated at Eton and in 1892 he was commissioned into the 1st Essex Artillery Volunteers.
 He later transferred to the Essex Yeomanry and served in the Boer War with the Imperial Yeomanry.
-He served in the First World War and was promoted Lieutenant-Colonel in 1915, eventually commanding the 10th Royal Hussars.
+He served in the First World War and was promoted lieutenant-colonel in 1915, eventually commanding the 10th Royal Hussars.
 He was mentioned in despatches four times, and awarded the Distinguished Service Order in 1917.
 In the 1918 New Year Honours list he was made a Companion of the Order of St Michael and St George (CMG).
 After the war he wrote The 10th (P.W.O.)
 Royal Hussars and the Essex Yeomanry during the European War, 1914–1918 which was published in 1920.

-Sir Francis became a Justice of the Peace in 1899 and was High Sheriff of Essex in 1922.
+Whitmore became a Justice of the Peace in 1899 and was High Sheriff of Essex in 1922.
 He served as Lord Lieutenant of Essex from 1936 to 1958 and was created a baronet, of Orsett, in the County of Essex in 1954.